-This unique company allows customers not only to shop fresh ingredients a la carte style, but they also generate thousands of recipes to choose from at any time.
+This unique company allows customers not only to shop fresh ingredients a la carte style, but also generate thousands of recipes to choose from at any time.

 This online grocery shop strives to help customers eat healthier, with nutritious ingredients and helpful meal planning.

 Hungryroot isn't like your traditional meal kit, so today, we're on a mission to find out which is better, giving you our pros, cons, and our one-month shopping experience.

 What Is Hungryroot, and How Does It Work?

 Hungryroot was founded in 2015 by Ben McKean with the idea of giving customers the choice of many nutritious meals instead of telling them what they should eat .